LarryNaaa/Technical-Summary/JWT.md

     }
 }
 ```
-This entity class contains some properties:
+This entity class contains some properties like:

 > + the `id` that works as the primary identifier of a user instance in the application,
 > + the `username` that will be used by users to identify themselves,